facebook/react/.github/ISSUE_TEMPLATE/question.md

 name: "🤔 Questions and Help"
 about: This issue tracker is not for questions.
 Please ask questions at https://stackoverflow.com/questions/tagged/react.
 title: 'Question: '
-labels: 'Resolution: Invalid', 'Type: Question'
+labels: 'Resolution: Invalid, Type: Question'

 ---